danielhoward314/rss/README.md

 TEST IT OUT!

-Find lots of urls to test [here] (https://feed.mikle.com/support/rss-feed-sources-online-news-sites/)
+Find lots of urls to test [here](https://feed.mikle.com/support/rss-feed-sources-online-news-sites/)

-Postgres installation instructions [here] (http://postgresapp.com/).
+Postgres installation instructions [here](http://postgresapp.com/).
 A full-featured installation of postgres that includes the psql command line tool is what allows us to run the `createdb` command above.
 Be sure to follow the set up your $PATH link and follow the instructions there.
 You may need to update your shell profile.

 NOTE ABOUT REACT VERSION DEPENDENCY:
 React version must be 16.9 or less.
 Version 17 has breaking changes for deprecated life cycle hooks.